lewmoore/RateMeFT/README.md

 #### Brief:
 Build a website hosted on the cloud that stores a rating score for FT.com.
 My aim for this project is to deploy this to AWS, implement continuous deployment with Docker and create Cloudformation templates.

+#### Installation Instructions
+To run this application locally:

+Please note you must have MongoDB installed to run this.
+To do this:
+* Run `brew update` and `brew install mongodb`

+* Clone this repo and run `cd RateMeFT`
+* Open the app in your favourite text editor and run `npm install` to install dependencies
+* Run `npm start` and the application will be on localhost:8081

 #### Tools & Tech
 I have done this exercise in Javascript, MongoDB and Node deployed to AWS with CircleCI, CodePipeline and Elastic Beanstalk.